Statusnone420/PR-Dashboard/PLAN.md

 | Help | 8.1/10 | Compact, readable, and already close to the right density. |
 | Feedback | 7.8/10 | Clear and functional; needs sanitized diagnostic prefill and better CTA feedback. |

+## Execution sequence and checkpoints

+Implement this as phased work, not one giant patch:

+1. **Plan / docs / baseline contract:** make `PLAN.md`, `test/docs-contract.test.js`, and `STATE.md` agree that this is the active UX sweep; confirm the existing docs-contract failure is resolved before UI work starts.
+2. **Core decision flow:** land shared metrics, inspector tabs, score presentation, cards, and the three micro-interactions together because these pieces depend on the same score/save/inspector state.
+3. **Primary workflow screens:** land Find Contributions compression, compact Board mode, and Profile/Activity/Settings ownership changes.
+4. **Polish and hardening:** land density classes, token/danger confirmations, popovers, accessibility fixes, Help/Feedback wiring, and shared empty states.

+At each checkpoint, run `npm test`, `npm run build`, and `git diff --check`.
+For every visual checkpoint after UI changes, start the Vite dev server and capture/inspect desktop and mobile browser views for Find Contributions, Inspector, Board, Profile/Activity, and Settings.
+Record the verification result and remaining risk in `STATE.md`.

 ## Priority fixes (sorted Critical → Low)

 ### Critical — Convert the plan and implementation target to the real vanilla-JS architecture